TU's monthly payment plan helps students and their families manage educational costs.

 remaining scheduled payments of your plan.

 Yes.
 The payment method can be changed but you must use your student or authorized user log in that was used to create the original payment plan.
-Changes to payment methods for plans originally created through student log in, go to Towson Online Services, and click Self Service, then Student Center and under Finances, click Tiger Installment Plan.
+Changes to payment methods for plans originally created through student log in, go to Towson Online Services, and click Student & Faculty Dashboard, and under Finances, click TIP Payment Plan (Touchnet).
 Changes to payment methods for plans originally created through the authorized user log in, go to www.towson.edu/bursar and click on authorized user login found on the right hand side of page.

 The steps to make the change depends on what payment method was used for your original enrollment.
 Please find your scenario below and follow the instructions.
 This process must be done prior to your next scheduled installment due date.